psychic-coder/psychic-coder/README.md

 ## About Me

-I'm an a Full-Stack Web Developer 💻 with a passion for building innovative and user-friendly web applications.
-Currently, I'm focusing on mastering the MERN stack to sharpen my skills in both front-end and back-end development.
+I'm an a Full-Stack Developer 💻 with a passion for building innovative and user-friendly web applications.
+Currently, I'm focusing on mastering the MERN,PERN and MEAN stack to sharpen my skills .

 As a college student 🎓, I'm constantly seeking opportunities to learn and grow.
 I'm dedicated to expanding my knowledge and staying up-to-date with the latest technologies and industry trends.